 At first, it sounds like a pretty good deal.
-The most common complaint that consumers have with life insurance is that if you don’t die, all the money goes directly to the insurance company.
-If this is the case, then purchasing the return of premium rider seems totally worth it.
+The most common complaint that consumers have with life insurance is that if you don’t die, all the money goes directly to the life insurance company.
+If this is the case, then purchasing the return of a premium rider seems totally worth it.

 Cost of Return of Premium Rider

 In addition, you have to keep the policy for the entire contract period to get a full refund of your premium.
 So then the question remains, does it make sense to pay more for the rider since you know you’re getting all your premiums back?
-Let’s take a closer look….
+Let’s take a closer look…

 ROP Rider vs. Regular Term Insurance

 To illustrate the cost difference between purchasing regular term insurance vs. one with the ROP ride, here are some life insurance quotes that I ran.

 In our scenario, I am using a 30-year-old male, assuming he is in excellent health.
 We are going to get a quote on a 30-year term life policy with a $1,000,000 face value.